ZoeLeBlanc/IntroToDH2020/schedule.md

 - Seminar discussion about Cultural Analytics and Digital History
 - How do we study culture with computation?
-- Explore articles from the *Journal of Cultural Analytics*
+- Explore articles from the *Journal of Cultural Analytics* and explore [America's Public Bible Project](https://americaspublicbible.org/)

 *Assignment for next class:*